mkarner07/mkarner07.github.io/_posts/2024/2024-07-11-The-Infinite-Mindset.md

 ## My conclusion and learnings

 To me, the book was very interesting - especially the core idea of thinking very long term stuck with me.
-Why decid just for the next 1-3 years?
+Why decide just for the next 1-3 years?
 Think big and have a vision for longer than that.

 Additionally, I noted some key learnings I want to remember and incorporate into my daily work: